matrixproduct/HyperNews-Portal/README.md

 # HyperNews-Portal

-In this project I learned the basics of Django: handling data through HTTP, templates.
-It also included some addtional topics such as HTML and CSS, JSON files and Python DateTime module.
+In this project I have further developed my skills in creating content in the database and serving the data through HTTP.
+I learned more about Django ORM, templates, forms, queries, filters, authentication and applied this knowledge in the project.